edgarpesguerrajr/Final-Project-Group2/README.md

 - #### Menu Feature

 Acts as the main menu of the program.
-Users will only reach the main menu after successfully logging in via the start feature.
+Users will only reach the main menu after successfully logging in via the start feature or change student feature.
 Shows all available option/feature.
 Prompts the user for a feature choice, then redirect to that feature.
 The program checks for validity.
-If the given feature choice is invalid, then the program informs that it is invalid, and redirects to the main menu.
+If the given feature choice is invalid, then the program informs that it is invalid, and redirects back to the main menu.

 ![Menu Feature](/img/menu-feature.PNG)